vibhav-mulay/vmdiff/README.md

 ## Build
 The tool can be built using the `make`
 ```
-# Build the tool along with all the required dependent files (protobuf)
+# Build the library along with all the required dependent files (protobuf)
 make

+# Build the CLI
+make vmdiff-cli

-# Install the tool
+# Build and install the tool
 make install

 # Run unit tests